Discover how and where to learn German in Austria with this helpful guide and you’ll soon be speaking the local lingo and smoothing your transition.

 Learning German before moving to Austria

-Austria has several international German-language schools that cater to expats trying to learn the language.
-However, these schools might also have locations in your home country, so it’s worth checking their websites to find out.
+There are several international German-language schools that cater to expats trying to learn the language, and these schools might have locations in your home country; so it’s worth checking their websites to find out.
 This can make it easier for you to learn German before you move but continue to learn German in Austria.
 Here are a few schools you should know about:

 - Goethe Institute – the leading international destination for German culture and language, with a location in Vienna and many other cities around the world